pstringe/Research-Development-and-Applications/Computational Metaphysics/Process Calculus/Definitions, Axioms, Propositions/Def-EM-5-Evidation.md

 tags:
 ---

-Def : EM : 5 : *Evidence Production* (Evidation): The evidation of a proposition consists of  an `observation` of information representing the proposition ([[Axiom-PC-0.1-Observation]]), followed by one or more `successions` and one or more `observations`, `interpreted` as evidence supporting the truth of the proposition.
+Def : EM : 5 : *Evidence Generation* (Evidation): The evidation of a proposition consists of  an `observation` of information representing the proposition ([[Axiom-PC-0.1-Observation]]), followed by one or more `successions` and one or more `observations`, `interpreted` as evidence supporting the truth of the proposition.